Skip to main content

 Series VI is Printed Materials including various reprints, pamphlets, booklets, and articles pertaining to issues of the women’s movement.
 In the last file, is a copy of the Socialist Feminist Conference leaflet mailed to women to provide conference information and application procedures.
 All the printed matter gives a look into the topics of issue at conference time.

 Series VII consists of audiocassette tape recordings of the plenary sessions and workshops at the conference.
 The tapes were in the possession of Robin Suits prior to donation.
-Three of the audiocassettes are digitized in .WAV and .MP3 file formats.
+The audiocassettes are digitized in *.WAV and *.MP3 file formats.
 Note there are portions of tape 1 where the audio is not clear due to deterioration, and tape 12 is labeled “not audible”.

 All correspondence is arranged chronologically within each file.
 The undated letters are to the back of each file.